carlcs/craft-redactorcustomstyles/readme.md

 To install the plugin, copy the redactorinlinestyles/ folder into craft/plugins/.
 Then go to Settings → Plugins and click the "Install" button next to "Redactor Inline Styles".

 You also need to enable the Redator plugin in your Redactor config files stored in craft/config/redactor/.
-Add `'inlinestyles'` to the `'plugins'` setting.
+Add `'inlinestyles'` to the `plugins` setting.

 ```javascript
 {